-3) may notify the user with the adhoc group identity received in the <mcptt-calling-group-id> element contained in the application/vnd.3gpp.mcptt-info+xml MIME body.
+3) may notify the user with the adhoc group identity received in the <mcptt-calling-group-id> element contained in the application/vnd.3gpp.mcptt-info+xml MIME body; and

+4) when the MCPC Connect message to the MCPTT adhoc group session is acknowledged, may subscribe to the conference event package as specified in clause 10.1.3.1.

-4On receiving a SIP 4xx response, a SIP 5xx response or a SIP 6xx response to the SIP REFER request:
+On receiving a SIP 4xx response, a SIP 5xx response or a SIP 6xx response to the SIP REFER request:

 1) may notify the user about call setup failure with an appropriate response along with the description.